 The photo below shows our newly planted garden in early spring of 2021.
 Notice the hardware cloth on the left side of the garden — there are feral cats in our neighborhood, and they like to dig.
 This is one way to protect newly seeded areas.

 It Helps to Soak Okra Seeds Before Sowing

 Because of the hard exterior of okra seeds, it is helpful to soak them overnight, or at least a few hours, in room temperature water.
-Plant your seedlings after the last chance of frost has passed; usually around March 15, but it can be mid-way through April.
+Plant your seedlings after the last chance of frost has passed; usually around March 15, but depending on where you live, it can be mid-way through April.

 If sowing seeds, cover them with about 3/4 inch (or 0.4 cm) of soil.
 The seeds will not germinate until the soil is warm, but when planted in warm soil, you should see them peeping out of the ground in a week to 10 days.